Sky Lakes, Klamath Falls open new nature play area

 Madi Wyland was one of the first kids to try out the new zipline in the nature play area of Kit Carson Park.

-Madi’s father noted: “We live nearby, so it’s going to be fun, huh Madi?”
+Madi’s father said, “We live nearby, so it’s going to be fun, huh Madi?”

 Sky Lakes Medical Center C.E.O. and President Paul Stewart was on hand for Friday morning’s dedication.
 “There’s an old phrase my parents used: ‘Warms the cockles of my heart’ – and it really does.
 To walk up and see all the kids out here enjoying this, this is what it’s all about.”